auth0/Auth0.swift/CONTRIBUTING.md

 - [Auth0's general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
 - [Auth0's code of conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)

 > ⚠️ Tests must be added for all new functionality.
 Existing tests must be updated for all changed/fixed functionality, where applicable.
 All tests must complete without errors.
-<br>All new functionality must be documented as well.
+All new functionality must be documented as well.

 ## Environment setup